How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Results

 \subsection{Stochastic background}

-We carry out a Bayesian search for a 14-frequency CURN process in each realization.
-Figure \ref{fig:A_gamma_scatter} shows the distribution of recovered $A_{\rm GWB}$ and $\gamma_{\rm GWB}$ values (medians of posterior samples, blue contours) along with the ones estimated by a simple least squares fit to the theoretical spectrum using either the first 5 (orange) or the first 14 (green) frequency bins.
+We carry out a Bayesian search for a 14-frequency CURN process in each realization, resulting in posterior distributions of the power-law parameters.
+Based on those, we calculate the median $A_{\rm GWB}$ and $\gamma_{\rm GWB}$ values for each realization.
+The distribution of these are shown on Figure \ref{fig:A_gamma_scatter} (blue), along with $A_{\rm GWB}$ and $\gamma_{\rm GWB}$ values estimated by a simple least squares fit to the theoretical spectrum using either the first 5 (orange) or the first 14 (green) frequency bins.
 Interestingly, fitting to the first 5 frequencies gives very similar values to the actual Bayesian CURN analysis, even though that uses the first 14 frequencies.
 This is due to the fact that the Bayesian analysis is dominated by the first few frequencies, where the signal is the strongest.
 Conversely, a 14-frequency fit to the spectra provides unrealistically accurate measurements, as it does not take into account the effect of red and white noise, the latter of which dominates the GWB signal at higher frequencies.
 Note that all of these distributions center roughly around the theoretically expected $\gamma_{\rm GWB}=13/3$ value, and the amplitude to which this population was calibrated.
-However, they show a significant spread indicating that the lower $\gamma_{\rm GWB}$ value and higher amplitude found in the NANOGrav 15-year GWB search (red contours) is compatible with the binary population in our simulations.
+However, they show a significant spread indicating that the lower $\gamma_{\rm GWB}$ value and higher amplitude found in the NANOGrav 15-year GWB search (posterior distribution and median values shown by red contour and dot on Figure \ref{fig:A_gamma_scatter}) is compatible with the binary population in our simulations.
 Note that this is consistent with the findings of \citet{nanograv_15yr_gwb}, where they found that the NANOGrav results are compatible with an SMBHB interpretation based on a comparison between the recovered $A_{\rm GWB}$ and $\gamma_{\rm GWB}$ values and fits to SMBHB population models.\footnote{Note that \citet{nanograv_15yr_astro} carried out much more rigorous analyses, which also showed that the GWB is consistent with an SMBHB interpretation.} As we can see, Bayesian spectral analysis of population-based simulated datasets yield similar conclusions.
 This is not surprising given that we see a simple fit to the spectrum gives very similar results to a full analysis.